ricountzero/rust-wasm-touch/README.md

 # rust-wasm-touch
-Simple WebAssembly on Rust draws red triangle.
+A simple WebAssembly module in Rust draws a bunch of triangles.
 Try to use GPU-based rendering.

 You have to have pre-installed `cargo install wasm-bindgen-cli`.